easypassHSG/FCS/README.md

 ---
 ## Introduction to Object Oriented Programming
+Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
+An object can be defined as a data field that has unique attributes and behavior.
+The following notebook allows you to apply the theory learnt in the Chapter 3.1.
 ([![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/WahlerP/csfundamentals-hsg/blob/master/OOP.ipynb))

 ---
 ## Data Science
+In Chapter 5 we introduced you to Data Science.
+The following colabs will give you insights into Data Science Basics, the Pandas Library and Data Visualization.
 - Basics ([![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/WahlerP/csfundamentals-hsg/blob/master/Data_Science.ipynb))
 - Data Wrangling with Pandas ([![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/WahlerP/csfundamentals-hsg/blob/master/Data_Wrangling_with_Pandas.ipynb))